zihui-zhou/FNL-BIDS-Project5-CoCalc/README.md

 -------------------

 This repository aims to test CoCalc, one of the most popular web-based cloud computing and course management platforms, in order to give suggestions on whether to use this platform for teaching or not.
+**Since CoCalc (free plan) doesn't offer shareable link, I could not share the urls in this folder.**

 Pros & Cons
 -------------------